nailuj05/ying-yang-ping-pong/Readme.md

 Build the [build system](https://github.com/nailuj05/noob) yourself by compiling noob.c, after that use `./noob` to build and `./noob run` to build and run.

-If you want to build for WASM I support that aswell, you'll need to provide raylib with compiled sources for `PLATFORM_WEB` inside of raylib/src, then run `./noob web`.
+If you want to build for WASM I support that aswell, you'll need to provide raylib with compiled sources for `PLATFORM_WEB` inside of raylib/src, aswell as emscripten (installed and activated `source /path/to/emsdk/emsdk_env.sh`).

+Running `./noob web` will the compile for WASM.